-Our goal is to prepare each student both professionally and personally for the internship experience in Washington D.C.
-Students admitted into the program work closely with advisors to develop a competitive portfolio.
-Once accepted into the program, students go to professional development workshops which provide them with valuable information on how to successfully secure an internship, create professional resumes and cover letters, perfect their interviewing skills, and understand the professional environment in DC.
+Our goal is to prepare each student both professionally and personally for their internship experience in Washington D.C.
+Students admitted to the program work closely with advisors to develop a competitive portfolio.
+Once accepted into the program, students attend professional development workshops that provide valuable information on how to successfully secure an internship, create professional resumes and cover letters, perfect interviewing skills, and understand the professional environment in DC.

 - After you're admitted, Washington Program advisors will contact you to schedule a one-on-one advising meeting.
 Come to this meeting with questions you have about the program, a list of internships you are considering, and ideas of careers you would like to pursue after graduation.
 The more organized you are, the more we can help you!

-- These workshops will prepare you for DC by providing information about professional standards in DC.
+- These workshops will prepare you for DC by providing information about securing internships in DC.
 We are also able to help you during our office hours.
 If you are struggling to secure an internship and need further assistance, you can contact the Program Administrator in Washington, D.C.

-DC internships are competitive, so your documents need to be in top shape.
-We strongly recommend that you send us your resume for review before you apply for internships.
+- D.C. internships are competitive, so your documents need to be in top shape.
+We require that you send us your resume for review before you apply for internships.
 Be sure to:

 - If an organization wants to interview you, they will usually contact you by phone or email to set up a phone interview.
 Research the organization and have questions for your interviewers.
 Go through the tough questions in the interview section of the resource manual and prepare bullet point notes to refer to in your interview.
 Hold mock interviews with your friend/yourself so you become comfortable answering these questions.
 Test yourself by recording your answers and thinking of ways to improve upon your answers.

 Consider your career goals after graduating and how this internship can prepare you for them.

 • How do these internships help me achieve my goals?

 • What tasks will I be working on at these internships?